Erik Galas

-Erik Galas (born July 16, 1986) is a former professional Canadian football slotback.
+Erik Galas (born July 16, 1986) is a Canadian former football slotback.
 He was signed as an undrafted free agent by the Montreal Alouettes in 2009.
 He played CIS football for the McGill Redmen.
-Galas is the all-time leader for catches in a CIS career.
+Galas was the all-time leader for catches in a CIS career.
 He was a Second-Team All-Canadian in 2007 and a First-Team All-Canadian in 2008.

 He also played for the Mönchengladbach Mavericks of Mönchengladbach, Germany.